A Complete Timeline Of Chris Brown's Legal Troubles

 Chris Brown was involved in two sexual assault investigations

-In 2019, TMZ reported that Brown was arrested in Paris, along with two other people, for "alleged aggravated rape and narcotics offenses."
-Per the report, a woman claimed that Brown — and his bodyguard and friend — raped her in the Mandarin Oriental Hotel after they met at a club near the Champs-Élysées.
-According to The New York Times, Brown claimed the woman was "lying."
-Though the investigation was on-going, he was "released without charges."
+In 2019, Brown was arrested in Paris, along with two other people, for alleged sexual assault and drug charges.
+A woman claimed that Brown — and his bodyguard and friend — raped her in the Mandarin Oriental Hotel after they met at a club near the Champs-Élysées.
+In a post on his Instagram (via The New York Times), Brown claimed the woman was "lying."
+Though the investigation was ongoing, he was released without being charged.

 In 2021, Chris Brown was accused of slapping a woman hard enough that her weave fell off